hearit-io/redis-channels/README.md

 If there are more than one entry in the list a connection to a Redis Cluster will be used for the tests.
 If REDIS_NODES is not set a connection to 127.0.0.1:6379 will be tried.

+Similar to a variable `REDIS_NODES`, a variable `REDIS_DOWN_NODES` is used in the test cases covering missing connection to a Redis server.
+A default value is '127.0.0.1:3333'.

 After each test, the data base will be FLUSHED.
 Please make sure there is **no valuable data** in the data base before running the tests!

 ### Unit tests